loganmeetsworld/betsy/README.md

 # BOTsy
 BOTsy is online store hosting a wide variety of products made by robots.
-In this app we will focus on reinforcing the major components of rails, model validation, authentication as well as introducing the set up of a world in which creative, self-driven, artificially intelligent robots make goods for human consumption.
+In this app we will focus on reinforcing the major components of rails, model validation, authentication as well as introducing a world in which creative, self-driven, artificially intelligent robots make goods for human consumption.
 This is a world without the need for sweatshops and industrial jobs.
 This is a world where no human is subjugated to the misery of factory work or menial labor.
 This is a world where robots and human coexist in harmony, bestowing enumerable benefits of convenience and quality of life.
 This is BOTsy.

 #Heroku Site
 http://botsy.herokuapp.com/